-Day or evening appointments with a staff member can be made by contacting Shelley Beattie 989-686-9673.
+Day or evening appointments with a staff member can be made by contacting Sylvia George 989-686-9865.

 Staff from the Student Transition Enrichment Program will visit once a month throughout the academic school year.
 Come visit us to ask your questions, learn more about CMU, talk with an advisor, and more!
 Each month, we will also host an educational workshop.
-September is dedicated to learning about study skills!
+Check out this months flyer for time and location!